 All visitors must pass through security screening before boarding ferries and again prior to entering the monument.
-Large bags and weapons of any kind are not permitted.

-No eating, drinking, smoking, or chewing gum in the monument.
+The tip of the Statue of Liberty's torch is exactly 305 feet and one inch high.

-Students must be chaperoned at all times by one teacher or adult for every 10 students.
+• Large bags and weapons of any kind are not permitted.

-There is no vehicle access to Liberty Island.
-Camping is not permitted on the island.
-No pets are allowed with the exception of service animals.
+- No eating, drinking, smoking or chewing gum in the monument. - Students must be chaperoned at all times by one teacher or adult for each group of 10 students. - A permit must be obtained for commercial photography at the Statue of Liberty.
+Tripods are not allowed. - There is no vehicle access to Liberty Island. - · Camping is not permitted on the island. - No pets are allowed with the exception of service animals.